Ahnfelt/firefly-boot/README.md

 *You must stand in the project directory when running this command.*

 This will generate a stand-alone executable file `MyApp` with the necessary assets and dependencies, compatible with most linux distributions, windows and osx.

+If there is a `buildMain(system: BuildSystem)` method, it will be run before producing the executables, and if it calls `system.setAssets(assets)`, those assets will be included in the executables and thus be available to the main file via `system.assets()`.

 ## Building for the browser